 Kohl went 1-0 with a 4.50 ERA in the 1988 Baseball World Cup; the 19-year-old easily led the Orange in ERA, as Harry Koster (7.45) came next.
 His victory came against the Netherlands Antilles.
-He helped the Dutch win a Bronze at the 1989 European Championship.
+He helped the Dutch win a Silver at the 1989 European Championship.
 During the 1990 Hoofdklasse season, he was 8-1 with Neptunus to lead the loop in winning percentage.

 The Neptunus southpaw led the Hoofdklasse with 123 strikeouts in 1993.
 In the 1994 Baseball World Cup, he went 2-0 with a 1.80 ERA, capturing half of the Netherlands' victories as their lone left-hander.
 He tied Rolando Arrojo, Lazaro Valle, Dong-hwan Moon, Osvaldo Fernandez and 8 others for second in wins in the Cup, one behind Japan's Masanori Sugiura.
 He beat Sweden and Puerto Rico.